The men who love the woman too much to let her go have agreed to her

 "I talked to both of them and they claim they love her equally and cannot live without her.
 I asked the woman to choose but she refused, saying 'I cannot lose either of them, I love them both'",

-Mr Mwendwa told the BBC he did not marry the woman simply to satisfy his sexual desires but because he loved her and, most of all, her children.
+Mr Mwendwa told the BBC he did not marry the woman simply to satisfy his

 "I have never been called a dad and her two children call me daddy,""She is like the central referee.
 She can say whether she wants me or my colleague," he added.